 My suggestion: Start Slow.
 Successfully create a daily regimen by doing something that you know you can do every day; for example: a daily 30-minute walk – that progressively increases to an hour or a 30 minute Zumba DVD Workout.
 The more convenient it is for you, in the beginning, the more likely you will stick to it!

 Taking care of your body is a little more than just what you do… it’s also what you consume.

 What we eat is often associated with weight loss, but eating well is not just about losing weight.
 Food has the ability to affect your mood, concentration, energy, hormone levels, and even the way your organs function.
 Even though I knew this, the more I immersed myself in learning how various foods affected my body, the more I understood the true importance of eating right.
 There is a direct correlation to what we eat and how our bodies perform!We often see the way we think and feel as separate from the foods that we consume, but the mind and body are one.
 Click To Tweet

 We often see the way we think and feel as separate from the foods that we consume, but the mind and body are one.
 Think about how you feel after you eat certain not-so-good-for-you-foods.
 Some foods can leave you feeling exhausted, while others can affect your ability to focus.

 Paying attention to what we eat is an important component of caring for our bodies.
 To get a clear picture of how what we eat affects us we should keep a food diary.
 Document everything that you are consuming and then, pay close attention to how you feel.

 Tip: Keep it simple.
 Grab a small pocket size notebook or download an easy to use app (I suggest My Fitness Pal) and get started.

 Creating habits that are designed to calm your emotions, elevate your mood, and balance out your emotions, can be just what you need to gain clarity and focus in your life.
-You can start by implementing activities that cost you nothing, but have great impact on your mental state and attitude:
+Start by implementing activities that cost you nothing, but have a great impact on your mental state and attitude:

 1 – Journal